-Website Description Atom Ecology Blog on hydrogen isotope/mixed metal cold fusion and hydrogen catalysis and production.
+Website Description I ATOM ECOLOGY Blog on hydrogen isotope/mixed metal cold fusion and hydrogen catalysis and production.

-Cold Fusion Community Wiki The Cold Fusion Community maintains a LENR directory wiki featuring many of the organizations and individuals active and "lost" in LENR discovery and commercialization fields.
-Cold Fusion Podcast/Blog Ruby Carat surveys scientists and technologists in the cold fusion/LENR community to discuss the current state of research and development.
+Cold Fusion Community Wiki The Cold Fusion Community maintains a SSF directory wiki featuring many of the organizations and individuals active and "lost" in SSF discovery and commercialization fields.
+Cold Fusion Podcast/Blog Ruby Carat surveys scientists and technologists in the cold fusion/SSF community to discuss the current state of research and development.
 Discover Cold Fusion An illustrated novella describing the origin story surrounding the drama and excitement of the discovery of cold fusion from Curtis-Press.
 E-Cat World Blog Blog covers news, information and discussion about advanced energy technology, focusing on the Energy Catalyzer (E-Cat) invention of Andrea Rossi.
-Ego Out Active between 2010 and 2018, Peter Gluck's Ego Out blog made a significant contribution to further advancing the fields of LENR discovery.
-Infinite Energy Published by the New Energy Foundation and founded by Eugene Mallove, the publication is a catalyst for advancing and disseminating knowledge and understanding of all facets of new energy, new science and new physics; promote a proactive exchange of ideas and promulgate advances in research; support research, theory and experimentation in the new energy field via assessments, guidance, publicity and grants.
-LENR-CANR An online resource of scholarly scientific papers on LENR and CANR, or chemically assisted nuclear reaction, featuring 1,900 original entries reprinted with permission from the authors and publishers.
-LENR-Forum News portal website connecting the global LENR community.
-LENR-Wiki German language Wiki about LENR featuring news, information and research.
-Sifferkoll Sifferkoll is about using quantitative analysis and proprietary algos on big data to verify qualitative and intuitive models covering areas of interest, including trading, online sales, social media behaviour and black swans like the LENR paradigm shift.
+Ego Out Active between 2010 and 2018, Peter Gluck's Ego Out blog made a significant contribution to further advancing the fields of SSF.
+Infinite Energy Published by the New Energy Foundation and founded by Eugene Mallove, the publication is a catalyst for advancing and disseminating knowledge of all facets of new energy, including SSF.
+Infinite Energy promotes a proactive exchange of ideas and promulgates advances in research via assessments, guidance, publicity, and grants.
+LENR-CANR An online resource of scientific papers on SSF or chemically assisted nuclear reaction (CANR), featuring 1,900 original entries reprinted with permission from the authors and publishers.
+LENR-Forum News portal website connecting the global SSF community.
+LENR-Wiki German language Wiki about SSF featuring news, information and research.
+New Energy Times Founded in 2000, New Energy Times is the leading on-line reference site for SSF research.
+An independent source, the site is a resource for students, scientists, scholars, policy analysts, businesses, and government agencies.
+From the home page, there is a well-organized collection of information, consisting of more than 700 Web pages and 2,000 PDF documents.
+Sifferkoll Sifferkoll is about using quantitative analysis and proprietary algos on big data to verify qualitative and intuitive models covering areas of interest, including trading, online sales, social media behaviour and black swans like the SSF paradigm shift.